visgl/deck.gl/dev-docs/RFCs/vNext/unified-32-and-64-bit-project-api-rfc.md

 * **Date**: Feb 2018
 * **Status**: Draft

-## Motivation
+## Abstract

 Writing shaders for custom layers is no trivial task, even for people who are familiar with GLSL.
-Some pain points are:
-- Translating an existing fp32 vertex shader to support fp64 is difficult.
+While the 32-bit projection APIs are relatively intuitive, translating an existing vertex shader to support fp64 takes a lot of work.
 64-bit shaders contain significantly more code.
 The representaion of fp64 positions are not intuitive and error prone.
-- Tweaking an existing layer is relatively easy in JavaScript - by extending the class - but extending its shader is not.
-The user must duplicate the entire shader code to insert one line.
-The copied shader code is also easily broken if any update is made to the inherited layer.

-### Proposal: Simplified fp64 Handling
+This RFC defines a new common API for 32 and 64 bit projection.
+It proposes implementing this interface in the current `project64` shader module, as well as in a new `project32` shader module.
+As a result, the same vertex shader can be used for both 32-bit and 64-bit projection depending on which module it includes as dependency.

+## Proposal: Common 32 and 64 bit projection interface

 This proposal adds a new projection utility interface
 ```